sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 To power everything, I purchased this 1U UPS for my networking equipment.
 My desktop computer is already on a different UPS.
 I specifically choose this one as it's shallower than many other options.
-My rack is pretty shallow and some of the other qU UPS's available would only give an inch or two of clearance in the back, while this is closer to 6.
+My rack is pretty shallow and some of the other 1U UPS's available would only give an inch or two of clearance in the back, while this is closer to 6.

-It only supports up to 300W, but works fine for me.
+It only supports up to 300W, but that works fine for me.
 Under a normal load, I'm only using around 25% capacity (75W), and even with full CPU usage on my primary server, the load then is around 50% (150W).
 Under normal conditions, this gives me nearly 30 minutes of runtime off the battery.